PeterScott/netstring-c/README.md

     do_something(str, len);
   }

-  /* if there are remaining bytes, move to the beggining of buffer */ if (buffer_base > buffer && buffer_used > 0)
+  /* if there are remaining bytes, move to the beginning of buffer */ if (buffer_base > buffer && buffer_used > 0)
     memmove(buffer, buffer_base, buffer_used);
 }